iNethi/master-builder/README.md

 # Add content

 To add music and video content that van be viewed on Jellyfin.
 Open Nextcloud, login as administrator or a user with administrator priveledges and Drag videos to the RWVideo folder or Drag music to the RWMusic folder

 # Added Synchronization

 You can contact iNethi to get some space on the global iNethi cloud - a folder allocated for your organization will synchronize with your local iNethi instance.
-We will allocate a folder for you (with up to 1GB storage).
-Contact us at inethi4us@gmail.com for pricing arrangement if you require more storage.
+We will allocate a folder for you. keeganthomaswhite@gmail.com, davidlloydjohnson@gmail.com or inethi4us@gmail.com for pricing arrangement if you require global storage options.

 You will receive a login to the global iNethi storage and a Webdav link you will need to enter when you run the following code
 ```
 ./build_sync.sh
 ```

-# Features in the works
-- Payment integrations
-- Improved building mechanisms
-- Architecture diagrams

 # Useful Docker Commands
 - ```docker stop $(docker ps -a -q)``` - stop all docker containers